TcMenu/tcmenu-examples-starters/java/embeddedJavaDeviceUI/README.md

 ## The simple application context and the MenuConfig class

 The menu configuration system within TcMenu allows for very simple arrangements of components.
-We populate the context with all the components needed to build a UI using JavaFX.
-There is no absolute requirement that you have to use the UI components, and in fact you could have either no UI, or a different UI technology.
+To get you started, we've populated the context with all the components needed to build a simple UI using JavaFX, and a webserver that can serve up EmbedControlJS .
+There is no absolute requirement that you have to keep any of the optional components, and in fact you could have either no UI, or a different UI technology.

+### Properties files and environmental settings

+By default properties files are supported and they will be loaded into the `MenuConfig` during initialisation using the following rules:

+1. the environment is specified either during the construction in the `App` file, or it is set as a system property `-Dtc.env=dev` for example.
+The default environment is `dev`.
+2. A file called `application.properties` will be loaded, this file must exist.
+This is the lowest precidence.
+3. Additionally the file `application_[env].properties` where `env` is the present environment name.
+For example by default `application_dev.properties` would be searched for, if it exists, it would have higher precedence than the above.
+4. You can read properties using method `mandatoryStringProp`, `propAsIntWithDefault` and `getResolvedProperties`.
+You can find the environment using `getEnvironment`.

+### Adding your objects to the context and querying it

-Consider the `MenuConfig` class somewhat like a storage object that can hold instances of objects needed for the running of the application. configuration
+Consider the `MenuConfig` class somewhat like a storage object that can hold instances of objects needed for the running of the application.
+You can add methods to the class that are annotated with `@TcComponent` and these will be added into the `context`, and any such method can take as many parameters as needed, and the parameters will be automatically wired where possible from the objects already available in the context.
+Some degree of dependency is allowed and supported.
+Let's take an example that we a `Car` and that object needs an `Engine`.
+In the menu config we'd add something like:

+    public class MenuConfig extends BaseMenuConfig {
+        // other configuration...
+        public Engine myEngine() {
+            in cylinders =
+            return new Engine();
+        }
+        public Car myCar(Engine engine) {
+            return new Car(engine);
+        }
+        // other configuration...
+    }

+We can see above that `myCar` needs an `Engine` and that there is an engine in the context, so the engine parameter will be wired during initialisation.

 ## More details about using the Controller class

+The controller class is where you receive updates as events happen on the menu, either locally or remotely.
+You can then take action based upon the new state.
+There are several ways that you can get updates:

+1. You can get updates when a particular item changes, to do this we create a method that is annotated with `@MenuCallback(id=n)` where `n` is ID of the menu item.
+The function should follow the signature `void methodName(Object sender, MenuItem item)`.
+TcMenu Designer will generate these automatically wherever a callback is defined.
+2. There is a callback for changes in every menu item, you can hook into this if you prefer and determine yourself which item is updated by overriding: `void menuItemHasChanged(Object sender, MenuItem item)`.
+3. You can handle callbacks from list items by providing an additional parameter as follows `@MenuCallback(id=15, listResult=true)` and in this case we must add a parameter of type `ListResponse listResponse` after the `sender` and `item`, and the response tells you how the interaction with the list ended.
+4. You can use the controller to populate scroll choice items.
+Again designer should do this automatically if it detects a scroll choice item.
+For this you annotate a method with the `@ScrollChoiceValueRetriever(id=n)` where n is the ID of the menu item.
+You will receive a callback whenever the scroll choice item needs a value and the signature is: `String myScrollChoiceNeedsValue(ScrollChoiceMenuItem item, CurrentScrollPosition position)`